morphy2k/pki-rs/README.md

 A (simple) X.509 certificate and trust chain validation library written in pure Rust and  built on [RustCrypto](https://github.com/RustCrypto) crates.

+> [!WARNING]
-:warning: **This is work in progress and not ready for production use.
-Use at your own risk!**
+> This is work in progress and not ready for production use.
+Use at your own risk!

 ## Supported algorithms